leocov-dev/maya-qt-img-resource-browser/README.md

 ## Known Issues

 * On Maya 2018 the QProgressDialog is not rendering as expected.
-* Loading the window can be slow
+* Loading the window is slow initially due to thousands of widgets.